What Are the Side Effects of Statins?

 Statin drugs work by blocking the action of the liver enzyme that is responsible for producing cholesterol.
 Too much cholesterol in the blood can cause a buildup of plaque on the walls of the arteries.
 That buildup can eventually cause the arteries to narrow or harden.
 Sudden blood clots in these narrowed arteries can cause a heart attack or stroke.

 Not all cholesterol is bad.
 It's good, for instance, to have high levels of HDL ("good") cholesterol.
 HDL cholesterol prevents plaque buildup in the arteries by transporting the bad (LDL) cholesterol out of the blood to the liver.
-From there, the body gets rid of it.
+From there, your body gets rid of it.

 Statins lower LDL cholesterol and total cholesterol levels.
 At the same time, they lower triglycerides and raise HDL cholesterol levels.
 Statins may also help to stabilize plaques in the arteries, making heart attacks less likely.